ayladillis/responsive-portfolio/README.md

 ## Screenshots

-Inorder to format the Portfolio page correctly I had to screentshot the pictures I wanted off of Google Images then crop them into perfect squares and radjusted the size so the width was 640px and the height 640px as well.
+Inorder to format the Portfolio page correctly I had to screentshot the pictures I wanted off of Google Images then crop them into perfect squares and re-djusted the size so the width was 640px and the height 640px as well.
 Finally I inserted them into the image tag of my Portfolio page.

 <img src="screenshot-1.png" alt="screenshot of my code">